Charles II of Parma: Duke of Lucca

 In 1833, after staying away for three years, Charles Louis returned to Lucca and granted a general amnesty.
 This was in stark contrast to the attitude of others Italian states that opted for repression and imprisonment.
-The same year, Thomas Ward, a former English jockey, arrived in Lucca and in few years he became Charles Louis' adviser and minister.
+The same year, Thomas Ward, a former English jockey, arrived in Lucca.
+In few years, Ward became Charles Louis' adviser.
 Charles Louis studied and collected biblical and liturgical texts and was interested in different religious rituals.
-He had built a Greek Orthodox chapel at his villa in Marlia, and he also flirted with Protestantism, which was viewed unfavourably by other Catholic courts.
+He built a Greek Orthodox chapel at his villa in Marlia, and he also flirted with Protestantism, which was viewed unfavourably by other Catholic courts.

 Maria Teresa of Savoy, Charles Louis's wife.
 They lived most of their married life apart from each other.

 Charles Louis made a number of administrative and financial reforms that were popular.
-Between 1824 and 1829, some measures were taken relating to duties; to a certain freedom of trade; tax cuts, at the Land Registry.
+Between 1824 and 1829, some measures were taken relating to customs duties; to a certain freedom of trade; tax cuts, at the Land Registry.
 He gave especial encouragement to education and medicine, favoring the establishment of schools.
-These reforms were implemented thanks to the initiative of his Minister Mansi during the duke's absence.
+These reforms were implemented thanks to the initiative of his minister Mansi during the duke's absence.
 Charles disappointed his subjects who had hoped for a return to the constitution of 1805 and the hopes of Liberals in his duchy shifted to his only son and heir.
-He tried to copy in Lucca things he saw made abroad regardless if the conditions in the duchy were favorable.
+He tried to copy in Lucca things he saw made abroad regardless of whether the conditions in the duchy were favorable.
 His love for traveling created many difficulties in governing and he often signed decrees according to his state of mind at the moment without any real knowledge of the issues.
-The actual power rested in his minister Mansi.
+The actual power rested with Mansi.
 It was said that while Charles Louis was the Duke, Mansi was king.
-Aware that Lucca was headed to be annexed by Tuscany, Mansi aligned his policies with those of Florence, which was resented by Charles Louis.
-However his weakness and his restless character did not allow Charles to escape the oppressive relations of protection and control exerted upon Lucca by the courts of Austria, Tuscany and Modena.
+Aware that Lucca was destined to be annexed by Tuscany, Mansi aligned his policies with those of Florence, which was resented by Charles Louis.
+However his weakness and his restless character did not allow Charles to escape the oppressive relations of protection and control exerted upon Lucca by the courts of Austria, Tuscany, and Modena.
 He was viewed with suspicion by both Louis Philippe I and Metternich.